ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/subscriptions.md

 }
 ```

 > ⚠️ Note: Arguments and return type of nodes in the schema is inferred from the resolver method.
 As in example with attribute `Topic`, all arguments must be be defined on resolver method even if accessed only by subscriber method.

-> ⚠️ Note: **Name and type of the parameter must match otherwise** subscriber method won't be called and **subscription will fail silently**.
+If accessed by subscriber method, **name and type of the parameter must match otherwise** subscriber method won't be called and **subscription will fail silently**.
 Some types like `int` and `long` may work with each other, but if and only if the value is in range.

 # Without provider